OceanFolx

 After sailing across the Pacific in 2023, she felt it was time for her to start a new exciting project of her own.
 OceanFolx is the culmination of all of Maddys’ greatest passions.
 She is excited to keep learning with and from the local Lombok community on how best to empower local womxn to engage with their local oceanic environment in the most meaningful way possible.

 Michelle brings a wealth of inspiration and local experience to the team.
-She will be in charge of running our goal-setting and empowerment workshops with program participants.
+She is in charge of running our goal-setting and empowerment workshops with program participants.

-Drawing from her own story, she will work with our program participants to help them visualize, set and realize their own goals and dreams.
+Drawing from her own story, she works with our program participants to help them visualize, set and realize their own goals and dreams.

 Coral is from Cayuse, Umatilla, Walla Walla, and Snuneymuxw territory - Vancouver Island.
 Coral is the OceanFolx videographer and photographer.